Sepero/lxpanel-pyvolume/README.md

 There is some bug with using Mute.
 Audio Settings and Preferences have not been implemented.

-sepero 111 @ gmail . com
+sepero 111 @ gmx . com